How To Archive Photos in Google Photos

 On Google Photos mobile app

-The instructions to archive photos in Google Photos mobile app is similar to the desktop version.
+The instructions to archive photos in Google Photos mobile app are similar to the desktop version.
 You can find them below:

-Open up a photo or select multiple photos in Google Photos app.
+Open up a photo or select multiple photos in the Google Photos app.

 Afterward, tap on the three-dots menu at the top-right corner and select “Archive” from it.

-The photo will be archived and can be seen in the “Archived” section, which is available in the same hamburger menu like on the desktop version.
+The photo will be archived and can be seen in the “Archived” section, which is available in the same hamburger menu as on the desktop version.

-Archive is definitely a powerful feature of Google Photos to organize your photos and keep what’s important in front.
-However, I am sure many people overlook it as it isn’t available in front seems a bit too much of manual work.
+The archive is definitely a powerful feature of Google Photos to organize your photos and keep what’s important in front.
+However, I am sure many people overlook it as it isn’t available in front seems a bit too much manual work.
 Once you make a habit of archiving less important images, you’ll surely love your cleaner Google Photos main page.